Best Cloud Hosting Providers for Startups 2026: 8 Options Ranked by ROI

 7. Linode (Akamai Cloud) — Best for Infrastructure-Focused Teams Needing Predictable Costs

-Linode rebranded to Akamai Cloud Computing after the 2022 acquisition, and while the rebrand brought enterprise credibility, the core product remains what Linode always was: straightforward, reliable, and honestly priced Linux cloud infrastructure.
-The Akamai integration has added genuine value — their CDN and DDoS protection are now more tightly woven into the platform than they used to be.
+After the 2022 acquisition by Akamai, Linode rebranded to Akamai Cloud Computing and picked up some genuine improvements.
+While the rebrand added enterprise credibility, the core product remains what made Linode popular in the first place: straightforward, reliable Linux cloud infrastructure with transparent pricing.
+The Akamai integration actually adds real value — their CDN and DDoS protection are now better integrated into the platform.

-For startups building infrastructure-critical products — think APIs, data pipelines, or developer tools — Linode's transparent pricing and solid networking performance make it a strong contender.
-Their $5/mo Nanode (1GB RAM, 1 vCPU) is legitimately useful for development environments and low-traffic applications, and the pricing has stayed remarkably stable over the years while competitors have gotten trickier.
+For startups building infrastructure that actually matters — APIs, data pipelines, developer tools — Linode's pricing is refreshingly honest and their networking is solid.
+Their $5/mo Nanode plan (1GB RAM, 1 vCPU) is genuinely useful for dev environments and low-traffic apps, and they haven't gotten cute with pricing the way some competitors have.

 Key Features: